Leverege/amplify-docs/docs/setup/nav/route.md

   <figcaption>Multi-root example</figcaption>
 </figure>

 Under the location's tab, you will have entirely new set of pages, representing the child blueprints, in your UI.
 This pages will be completely separate from the pages representing the same blueprint under the company root.
-To help visual this, take a look at the diagram below.
+To help visualize this, take a look at the diagram below.

 <figure markdown>
 ![!Hierarchy 2](assets/location-hierarchy.svg){ width="700" }